 Unfortunately, we can only recycle these plastics mechanically once or twice before they are down-cycled.
-This means that the recycling plant demotes them to lesser valued materials.
-Those things are then themselves often not recyclable at the end of their useful lives.
+This means that the recycling plant demotes them to lesser-valued materials.
+Those things are then often not recyclable at the end of their useful lives.

 Chemical recycling involves breaking plastic polymers down into their crude components.
 This, in theory, means that we can recycle certain plastics endlessly rather than being downgraded.

 But chemical recycling does not necessarily bring environmental benefits.
-Though chemical processes are more tolerant of contamination2, and they yield polymers that are identical to the originals, eliminating downcycling, they can often be polluting, and result in higher greenhouse gas emissions.
+Though chemical processes are more tolerant of contamination1 and yield polymers that are identical to the originals, eliminating downcycling, they can often pollute and result in higher greenhouse gas emissions.